City of Sherwood

 Please be advised all notifications pertaining to this recruitment (e.g. exam invitations, exam results) will be e-mailed to you at the e-mail address provided on your employment application.
 Please be sure to provide your current and complete e-mail address.
 Check your inbox as well as your spam folder for correspondence as your e-mail provider or personal settings may flag the e-mail as spam.
 Contact the Human Resources Department with any questions.

-APPLICATION PROCESS: Interested individuals must submit a City of Sherwood online employment application by the closing date in order to be considered.
+Application Process: Interested individuals must submit a City of Sherwood online employment application by the closing date in order to be considered.
+Incomplete applications may not be processed.

 APPLICATIONS MAY BE FILED ONLINE AT: